 Our highest calling while walking upon this earth as humans carrying the divine nature of Christ is to be in this holy union with the trinity of love found in our Father God, Jesus Christ and the Holy Spirit’s fellowship.

-It is abiding in this holy union the impartation of their love is imbedded and ingrained in us and it is in our communion with them, we become all of whom our Father desires of us to become, radical God Hearts manifesting His love to all we meet along life’s road.
+It is abiding in this holy union where our intimate communion with them inspires us to become all of whom our Father desires of us to become, radical God Hearts manifesting His love to all we meet along life’s road.

 Lorraine Taylor – Lay Minister to the Body of Christ